 Though these Montessori language activities, and Montessori language materials are a great addition to your child’s language development, YOU are your child’s greatest language material throughout their early years.

 Author: Sophie is the author Remote Rainforest Mum.
 She is a young mum living in an isolated Indigenous Australian community and works for a charity managing a Montessori toddler program.
 Sophie’s blog is all about making Montessori principles approachable and realistic for busy, everyday families.
-Follow her on her website or Pinterest for more inspiration.
+Follow her on Pinterest for more inspiration.